expo/expo/packages/expo-splash-screen/README.md

 ### StatusBar customization

-`expo-splash-screen` allows customization of the StatusBar according to the [StatusBar API from ReactNative](https://reactnative.dev/docs/statusbar).
+`expo-splash-screen` allows customization of the StatusBar according to the [ReactNative StatusBar API](https://reactnative.dev/docs/statusbar).

 ## 📚 API